· Philipp Leser

 • Relative Entropy based approaches, like this one

-• there is a bunch of hands on and super interesting stuff made available by Tsinghua NetMan Lab.
+• there are a bunch of hands on and fascinating stuff made available by Tsinghua NetMan Lab .
 Like Donut or DOMI (cnn + variational auto-encoder).
-They seem to see a lot of things exactly the way we do.
+They seem to see plenty of things exactly the way we do.

 • This is not python.
 But Oracle provides services that, at least to me, show that they really worked on anomaly detection problems.
 You can find an interesting talk about their favorite algorithm (MSET) and its history in the nuclear industry here